-Please note: Not all option modules will necessarily be offered in any one year.
-In addition, timetabling and limited spaces may mean you cannot register for your first choice of option modules.
+One Westminster Elective module may also be chosen as an alternative to an option at level 5 and level 6.
+Not all option modules will necessarily be offered in any one academic year.
+In addition, timetabling and limited spaces may mean you cannot do your first choice of modules.

-Professional body accreditation or other external references
+Professional Body Accreditation or other external references

 The course is intended to fulfil the educational requirements of the British Computer Society (BCS) to fulfil the educational requirements registration as a Chartered IT Professional (CITP) and partial Chartered Engineer (CEng).
 Accreditation from Professional Body is being sought but pending.

 Students can apply for the free Operations Research Society student membership.
 Benefits include allocation of a mentor, access to O.R. journals and publications and meeting employers at our annual Careers Open Day.